Excerion/superlocate-old/README.md

 etc.
 ```

- Because both locate and grep take regexp, this can be prevented very easily:
+It's not very hard to just select one of them from the dmenu, but it's desirable to prevent this beforehand.
+Because both locate and grep take regexp, this can be done very easily:

 `user@localhost$ sl mystery tour$`

 The $ means the string has to end there, so anything inside the directory is not included.
 The directory will be the only result, and you will be cd'd into it.

- NEW: from now on, if there's more than one result, an instance of dmenu will be launched to let you choose from the results.

 ### Dependencies
 - locate from the findutils or mlocate metapackage